gamersekofy/fitnutri/Milestones/M4/M4 Docs/README.md

-M4V1 and M4V2 will be uploaded to this directory.
+M4V1 and M4V2 docs will be uploaded to this directory.